AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/manual-data-set-up.md

 # Set up data manually

-Learn about manual data management and configuration.
-You can create the required identity namespaces and define the [!DNL Luma] sample data structure by creating the [[!UICONTROL schemas]](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html)
+ In this section, you create the required identity namespaces and define the [!DNL Luma] sample data structure by creating the [[!UICONTROL schemas]](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html)

 >[!TIP]
 >Watch the video tutorial [Map identities](/help/set-up-data/map-identities.md) before you begin.